CamoNano/nanopyrs/README.md

 . . . but any other command can be implemented manually with the help of the `command()` method of `nanopyrs::rpc::Rpc`, and various functions in `nanopyrs::rpc::util`.

-### Camo Accounts
+### Camo Nano

-Camo account functionality is enabled by the `camo` feature, which is **disabled by default**.
+Camo Nano functionality is enabled by the `camo` feature, which is **disabled by default**.

-Note that camo accounts are a **custom, experimental, and non-standard feature** of this library, and are generally not supported by wallets or the wider Nano ecosystem.
+Note that Camo Nano is a **custom, experimental, and non-standard feature** of this library, and is generally not supported by wallets or the wider Nano ecosystem.

 ### Serde